111th Tank Division (Soviet Union): Postwar

 The division remained as a garrison force in the Far East after the war.
-On 4 March 1955, it was renumbered as the 16th Tank Division when the formation was re-raised for the second time.
+It was one of the units of the 6th Guards Tank Army that contributed crews and tanks to the formation of ten separate tank regiments to train People's Liberation Army tankists on the T-34 in November 1950.
+On 4 March 1955, it was renumbered as the 16th Tank Division.

 Commanders

 The following officers commanded the division.